 With its diverse flora and fauna and rich heritage, Chopwell Wood is a fantastic educational resource.
 Our Forest Classroom, with nearby nature trail and pond, provides the perfect base for woodland learning.
 We also have an orienteering course, walking trails, fascinating sculptures and woodland features.

 BOOKING THE FOREST CLASSROOM

 For self-led visits, schools and groups can book the Forest Classroom via Forestry England on 03000 674200 or firstname.lastname@example.org

 For safety and insurance purposes it’s important that schools and groups visiting Chopwell Wood inform Forestry England in advance.
 It is also recommended that group leaders make an initial visit to carry out a Risk Assessment.

-They can also offer more specific sessions:
+Also more specific sessions:

 History and heritage of Chopwell Wood